dasdatasensei/snowfall-alert-system/README.md

 3. Ensure the Slack app has the necessary permissions
 4. Try sending a test message to your webhook URL

-## Contributing

-While this project is primarily for personal use, contributions are welcome.
-Please feel free to submit issues or pull requests.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 Copyright © 2025 [Dr. Jody-Ann S. Jones](https://www.drjodyannjones.com).
 All rights reserved.